musikele/musikele.github.io/_drafts/how-internet-ads-work.md

 - google
 - prebid
 - dfp
-- rtb
+- hb
 title: How internet ads work
 header-img: "/images/pexels-photo-802024.jpeg"
-description: 'Real time bidding, header bidding, DFP, GAM, cpm ... welcome in the world of ads, where everything is an acronym.
+description: 'header bidding, DFP, GAM, cpm ... welcome in the world of ads, where everything is an acronym.
 Le me try to explain how everything works under the hood. '

 ---
 Since money was invented, people felt the urge to advertise their products to others.
 I live very near to Pompeii (Italy) and if you visit this incredible town you'll discover that in 79 a.D. there were a lot of ads painted on walls, trying to sell you wine, prostitutes, or ask for a vote.